Principle Investigator

 Lab Coordinator

-Isabella is a research assistant at Vanderbilt's Clinical Science BRAINS Lab.
-She will graduate in May 2024 with a major in Psychology and a minor in Data Science.
-At Vanderbilt, she has been awarded the Building Diversity in Psychology and Neuroscience Summer Fellowship and also is a current MARC scholar.
-At the BRAINS Lab, Isabella is responsible for the day to day operations of the lab's research projects which includes recruiting and screening participants, preparing participants for EEGs and MRIs, running the E-prime tasks during the EEG and fMRI sessions, administering cognitive tests, and managing participant payment and course credits.
-Currently, she is working on a project that investigates the associations between environmental attributes, brain structure, and anxious-depression in children.
+Kaitlynn is a research assistant at Vanderbilt's Clinical Science BRAINS Lab.
+She graduated from the University of Wisconsin-Madison in 2022 with a B.S. in Neurobiology and Psychology.
+While at the University of Wisconsin, Kaitlynn worked as an undergraduate research assistant in Dr. Brittany Travers and assisted with projects investigating motor and brain development in individuals with autism spectrum disorder.
+After graduating, she spent two years as a lab manager in Dr. Haley Vlach's lab, where she contributed to several projects focused on understanding the cognitive development of young children, with a specific focus on memory and language skills.
+At the BRAINS Lab, Kaitlynn is responsible for the day to day operations of the lab's research projects which includes recruiting and screening participants, preparing participants for EEGs and MRIs, running the E-prime tasks during the EEG and fMRI sessions, administering cognitive tests, and managing participant payment and course credits.
+Currently, she is working on a project that examines whether depressive symptoms moderate the relationship between emotion regulation strategies and resilience.

 Data Analyst